sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 # Kustomize

-[Kustomize](https://kustomize.io) is a tool that is integrated with kubectl, which enables users to customize Kubernetes objects using configuration files named `kustomization.yaml`.
-These files can be found in all [overlays](#overlays).
-They contain a set of instructions for Kustomize to to configure untemplated YAML files, resulting in the generation of a new set of resources without changing the original source files.
+[Kustomize](https://kustomize.io) is a tool that is integrated with kubectl, which enables users to customize Kubernetes objects using configuration files named `kustomization.yaml`, which contain a set of instructions for Kustomize to to configure untemplated YAML files, resulting in the generation of a new set of resources without changing the original source files.

-During its build process, Kustomize will first build the **resources** from the base layer of the application.
-If generators are used, it will then create ConfigMaps and Secrets.
-Next, Kustomize will apply patches specified by the components to selectively overwrite resources in the base layer.
-Finally, it will perform validation to create a customized deployment.

 ## Prerequisites